 Tuesday, January 30

-“School choice in Kansas has given so many options to so many families and we are excited to celebrate those choices.
-We come to the capitol to meet with legislators and tell our school choice stories and encourage lawmakers and education officials to establish policies that put even more trust in parents and provide them a seat at the decision-making table.
+“School choice in New Mexico has given so many options to so many families and we are excited to celebrate those choices.
+Each year we come to the capitol to meet with legislators and tell our school choice stories.
+We hope lawmakers and education officials will establish policies that put even more trust in parents and provide them a seat at the decision-making table.
 Every child deserves access to the educational option that works best for them.”